Camadevi: Death

 Suwan-Chang-Kot-Chedi at Wat Camadevi in Lamphun.
 It is believed that her bones are contained here.

 Camadevi reigned until 688 before Hanayos took over.
 She left her role in the government and changed to preserve Buddhism instead when she turned 60.
 She died in 731 when she was 89 years old.

 After her death, Hanayos arranged a funeral for her for 7 days.
 Her bones were collected and contained in the Suwan-Chang-Kot-Chedi at Wat Camadevi in Lamphun after the cremation.

 Monument

 Camadevi's statue is located in Naimueang Sub-district, Lamphun province.
 It is situated about 1 km from the city hall near the Nongdork public garden.
-The opening ceremony of the monument took place on October 2, 1982, and was inaugurated by Maha Vajiralongkorn Bodindradebayavarangkun.
+The opening ceremony of the monument took place on October 2, 1982, and was inaugurated by Vajiralongkorn.